 Course Match Dates for Spring 2024 Registration

-Last day for students to report and modify preferences.
+Last day for students to enter and modify preferences.
 Deadline is 12:00pm (noon) ET.

 Monday, December 18 – Schedules Released

-Students will receive a notification that schedules have been released.
+Students will receive a notification once schedules have been released.
 The drop/add “buffer period” begins at this time.

-System will close at 12:00 (noon) ET to process drop/add “buffer period” requests.
+System will close at 12:00pm (noon) ET to process drop/add “buffer period” requests.
 Results will be released later that day.
+First come, first-served add period begins.